 Funny story: when I first started traveling, one of my biggest concerns was how to check in to a hostel -- I had no idea where I would go, what I was supposed to say, and how the entire process would play out.
 Fortunately, I soon discovered that it's a very simple process and definitely not something to worry about!

 Checking in to a hostel is as easy as walking inside and telling the person at reception that you have a reservation -- it's just like in a hotel!
 At this point, though, you'll likely start spotting the benefits to hostel living: the receptionist may give you a welcome shot of the local spirit, they'll mostly likely show you a map of the city and mark off where the free walking tours leave from in the city and how you can get great food on the cheap.
 They'll also tell you about all the tours the hostels run and give you an overview of each one.
 In short, staying at a hostel means helpful staff who want you to get the most out of your experience in their city.
+If you're given the option of signing up for a tour, I highly recommend doing so, as hostel tours are extremely inexpensive and give you the opportunity of making friends with other travelers in your hostel.

 Some other things to be aware of are that you'll most likely need to hand over your passport for the duration of your stay, you could be expected to give a key deposit, pay to borrow a padlock for the hostel lockers, or to hire a towel for your stay.
 You'll also be told about when the hostel locks its doors, if at all, so you know when you'll have to be back by.
+In general, though, you're free to do what you want as long as it isn't dangerous, illegal, or disrespectful.

 Are Hostels Safe?

 Hostels usually take security as seriously as do hotels; in fact, it can be harder to sneak into a hostel than a five-star hotel.
 Dorm rooms may sound as though they'd be likely to be unsafe -- sharing a room with total strangers does sound a little like a recipe for disaster -- but I've yet to come across anyone who had anything stolen from a dorm room, and I've been staying in them for over six years.
 Think about it: if someone wants to take your stuff, they've got to find a moment where the seven other people aren't in your dorm room and then sneak it past reception (who, by the way, have a copy of their passport.)
 So you'll see that hostels actually are very safe environments.
+If you're worried about safety, read the reviews to check nobody mentions having anything taken or feeling unsafe in the neighborhood.

 One thing you can do to keep yourself safe in a dorm room is to use the hostel lockers for your valuables whenever you head outside to explore.
 And if you want to ensure your complete protection, invest in a PacSafe portable safe for your travels.
 This will allow you to lock up your things when you don't have access to a locker (which is common in guesthouses in Southeast Asia), and they're most likely to be safer than a hostel locker anyway.